-- For all 040, 060 & 080K input furnaces the main drain is plumbed through the casing right-side opening when viewed from the front of the furnace. - For all 100 & 120 input furnaces the main drain is plumbed through the casing left-side opening when viewed from the front of the furnace.
+- For all 040, 060, & 080K input furnaces the main drain is plumbed through the casing right-side opening when viewed from the front of the furnace. - For all 100, 120, & 130K input furnaces the main drain is plumbed through the casing left-side opening when viewed from the front of the furnace. - Condensate drain line may be routed to either side of the furnace in upflow or downflow configurations.